 Resources for Continued Learning

-If I miss a class or can’t make it Thursday mornings, can I still get recordings and view on my own timing?
+If I miss a class, can I still get recordings and view on my own timing?
 The classes will be recorded and shared with the group each week.
 However, the sessions are designed to be interactive, so you won’t get as much out of watching the recordings as you would in participating live.

 What if I don’t have a project to design right now?
 No problem, you can either use a site you are familiar with or imagine a future project to work through the design process and learn about food forestry.